February 22nd observes Be Humble Day and Cook a Sweet Potato Day.

 This day may have been a shady day in Britain with one of the country’s biggest crimes in its history taking place, but it has also been a day of great discovery and advancement.

-Did you know that on this day in 1997, the Roslin Institute in Scotland announced that they had successfully cloned an adult sheep?
+Did you know that on this day in 1997, the Roslin Institute in Scotland successfully cloned an adult sheep?
 The sheep Dolly was cloned from the cell of a 6-year-old ewe.

-Keep reading for more facts about February 22
+Keep reading for more interesting facts about February 22nd in history!

 Malaysia’s leader created uproar when he announced he favors quinoa over the national dish of rice.